-Develop protocol for reporting positive test results to appropriate public health authorities as needed Provide CDC-recommended self-isolation guidelines for workers who do not pass screening protocol, check-in with them regularly and develop protocol for post-quarantine return to work Develop, communicate and train all employees on protocols in the event of a colleague exhibiting symptoms Establish disposal procedures and necessary equipment for PPE that will no longer be utilized (e.g., spent face coverings, gloves, respirators) Hyg iene and Infection Control contro lyers should strongly encourage their employees to practice good hygiene and infection I. They should also provide ample opportunity for workers to engage in proper hygiene ces.
-Specifically, employers should consider the following actions to promote workplace ne: Encourage workers to stay home if they feel sick and if an onset of symptoms develop while at work, report it immediately (communicate any changes to sick time policies, like previous requirements for a physician's note when out more than a certain number of days) Encourage frequent hand washing and make hand sanitizer available in several locations, especially near common touchpoints Train and post signage about proper hand hygiene techniques in washrooms and break rooms Provide adequate amounts and locations of tissues, no-touch trash cans, anti-bacterial soap and alcohol-based hand antiseptics Consider installing hands-free arm-pull or foot-operated door openers in restrooms and for other heavily trafficked doors Encourage proper respiratory etiquette including covering coughs and sneezes with either a tissue or coughing into a sleeve (encourage wearing a face covering if deemed necessary and appropriate) Discourage the shared use of objects to the extent possible (e.g., phones, computers, office equipment and supplies, kitchen equipment and supplies) and when not possible, disinfect before/after use Provide training and information on proper disinfection techniques for shared spaces and objects (when unavoidable)
+Employers should strongly encourage their employees to practice good hygiene and infection control.
+They should also provide ample opportunity for workers to engage in proper hygiene practices.
+Specifically, employers should consider the following actions to promote workplace hygiene:

-Consider extending cleaning services (or develop a cleaning checklist) to include shared company vehicles, where applicable Consider strategically placing branded visual signage as a straightforward approach to remind people how to reduce their risk (i.e., with a focus on high-risk areas) Explain the difference between cleaning, disinfecting and sanitizing Provide employees with disinfecting cleaning spray and cloth solutions to clean their own spaces such as desks, keyboards, phones, etc. on a regular basis Advise staff of how to treat items brought into the clean workplace (e.g., personal possessions, food items, laptops, PPE, etc.)
+Encourage workers to stay home if they feel sick and if an onset of symptoms develop while at work, report it immediately (communicate any changes to sick time policies, like previous requirements for a physician's note when out more than a certain number of days) Encourage frequent hand washing and make hand sanitizer available in several locations, especially near common touchpoints Train and post signage about proper hand hygiene techniques in washrooms and break rooms Provide adequate amounts and locations of tissues, no-touch trash cans, soap and alcohol-based hand sanitizer Consider installing hands-free arm-pull or foot-operated door openers in restrooms and for other heavily trafficked doors Encourage proper respiratory etiquette including covering coughs and sneezes with either a tissue or coughing into a sleeve (encourage wearing a face mask if deemed necessary and appropriate) Discourage the shared use of objects to the extent possible (e.g., phones, computers, office equipment and supplies, kitchen equipment and supplies) and when not possible, disinfect before/after use Provide training and information on proper disinfection techniques for shared spaces and objects (when unavoidable) Develop a timetable for cleaning services and a protocol for cleaning service employees Consider extending cleaning services (or develop a cleaning checklist) to include shared company vehicles, where applicable Consider strategically placing branded visual signage as a straightforward approach to remind people how to reduce their risk (i.e., with a focus on high-risk areas) Explain the difference between cleaning, disinfecting and sanitizing Provide employees with disinfecting cleaning wipes to clean their own spaces such as desks, keyboards, phones, etc. on a regular basis Advise staff of how to treat items brought into the clean workplace (e.g., personal possessions, food items, laptops, PPE, etc.)